ByteNybbler/MNIKEditor/README.md

 * Ctrl+B: Toggle block mode.
 The cursor brush will be blue while block mode is active.
 * Ctrl+F: Toggle fill mode.
 The cursor brush will be yellow while fill mode is active.
 * Ctrl+I: Toggle inline soft mode.
 The cursor brush will be orange while inline soft mode is active.
 * Ctrl+O: Toggle inline hard mode.
-The cursor brush will be red while inline soft mode is active.
+The cursor brush will be red while inline hard mode is active.

 ### CAMERA CONTROLS